tpadev/epgid/README.md

 # epgid
-Fetch and rename to use in zipless format
+Fetch and use it in zipless format